shafreeck/imqtt/README.md

-Iteractive MQTT packet manipulation shell based on IPython
+Interactive MQTT packet manipulation shell based on IPython

 You would love it if your are an expert of MQTT and Python